kosireddyakash6/Data-Analytics-Portfolio/README.md

 To work as a Data Analyst / Business Analyst in a data-driven organization where I can deliver insights that improve business performance.

-📌 This portfolio demonstrates end-to-end business analytics capability, showing how raw data can be transformed into strategic decisions across operations, finance, and customer analytics, enabling measurable business improvement opportunities.
+📌 This portfolio demonstrates end-to-end business analytics capability across operations, finance, logistics, and customer domains, showcasing the ability to transform raw data into strategic insights that support data-driven decision-making and business optimization.